felnou77/scraping-projects/Static/Fakejobs_scraper/README.md

-# Books gallery Scraper 📰
+# Python Jobs Scraper 📰

 This project is a simple web scraper that collects the jobs infos from [Fake Python Jobs](https://realpython.github.io/fake-jobs/), including their titles, company names, location and much more.